makerfx/makerfx.org/membership.md

 1. **Tour MakerFX**
   * To schedule a tour, please use our [MakerFX Tour Request Form](https://form.jotform.com/makereffect/tour) (and check out our [Virtual Tour](/virtual-tour)!)
 2. **Join MakerFX**
+  * Review the Membership Options below and decide on your desired membership level
-  * Use one of the membership options links below to start a PayPal subscription.
+  * Use our [MakerFX Membership Form](https://form.jotform.com/makereffect/makerfx-membership) to complete both the waiver form and start a recurring payment option via PayPal
   * Check out the [Getting Started](http://wiki.makerfx.org/New-Members-Start-Here) on our wiki for more info and the items we will cover in your orientation.
 3. **Orientation**
   * We will receive an email notifying us of the new subscription and will email you to schedule an orientation.